 Leave of Absence (LOA) refers to a specific period during an ongoing program when a student is not in attendance.
-Effective 3/15/20 Only COVID related cases will be considered,
+Effective 3/15/20

 Allen School of Health Sciences requires all requests for leaves of absence to be submitted in writing by completing a Leave of Absence (LOA) request form with the reason for the student's request.